About Us

 Eleventh Stack team bios:

-Eric is: (PGH born & bred!), Library Assistant @ LBPH, vegan, cooking, coffee, records, amazing wife, two fantastic cats, running, books about serpent handing churches, playing soccer (Tartan Devils FC), watching soccer (West Ham & St. Pauli), punk-oi-goth-crust-new-wave-bluegrass-etc., the Pittsburgh Pirates, obsession with Flannery O’Connor, watching ice hockey, poetry, painting, playing dek hockey (Team Blue), obsession with Morrissey, …that about sums it up.
+Eric is PGH born & bred, a Library Assistant @ LBPH, is vegan, loves cooking, coffee, and records…has an amazing wife, and two fantastic cats…loves running, books about serpent handing churches, playing soccer (Tartan Devils FC), and watching soccer (West Ham & St. Pauli)…listens to a lot of punk, crust, oi, goth, new-wave, bluegrass-etc., watches the Pittsburgh Pirates, is obsessed with Flannery O’Connor, loves watching ice hockey (Penguins), and playing dek hockey (Team Blue), loves poetry, painting, is also obsessed with Morrissey, …that about sums it up.

-Irene is a senior librarian in Reference Services, specializing in government documents and patents.
+Irene is a senior librarian in the Job, Career and Education Center, specializing in government documents and patents.
 She can generally be found reading, running, or knitting, usually while simultaneously dreaming of having more time to do all of those things.

 Joelle, a librarian in the Music, Film & Audio Department, was a drummer and played with many bands in many bars before children came along.
 Now she misses it, but she still sings very loudly in the car.